Child marriage in Pakistan: The Child Marriage Restraint Act 1929

+Prevention of Anti-Women Practices Act, 2011

+This law prohibits several oppressive and discriminatory customs practiced towards women in Pakistan which are not only against the dignity of women but also violate human rights and are contrary to Islamic Injunctions.
+The 2011 Act amended Pakistan Penal Code and Criminal Procedure Code as well by adding a new chapter to Pakistan Penal Code to bring the punishments into effect.

+Section 310-A: There shall be punishment for giving a female in marriage or otherwise in badla-e sulh, wanni or swara or any other custom or practice under any name in consideration of settling a civil dispute or a criminal liability, shall be punished with imprisonment of 3–7 years, and shall also be liable to a fine of 500,000 rupees.

+Section 498-A: Depriving women from inheriting property by deceitful or illegal means shall be punished with imprisonment of 5–10 years, or with a fine of 1,000,000 rupees or both.

+Section 498-B: Involvement in forced marriages will result in an imprisonment of 3–10 years, along with a fine of 500,000 rupees.

+Section 498-C: Forcing, arranging or facilitating a woman's marriage with the Holy Quran is punishable with a jail term of 3–7 years, along with a fine of 500,000 rupees.

 Child Marriage Restraint (Amendment) Bill, 2018

 In 2019, a bill introduced by Pakistani senator, Sherry Rehman, was passed in the Pakistani Senate to increase the minimum age of marriage for female to 18.
 The bill was aimed at ending child marriage in Pakistan.
 The bill was passed with overwhelming majority.
 However, some Pakistani religious political parties like Jamiat Ulema-e-Islam (JUI-F) and Jamaat-e-Islami (JI) opposed the bill.
 The parties claimed that the bill was against Islam.
 However, the senator Sherry Rehman said that the Muslim countries like Oman, Turkey and United Arab Emirates have already set 18 as the minimum age of marriage.

 One of the senators, Raza Rabbani, stated that a similar bill Sindh Child Marriage Restraint Act 2013 was passed in Sindh assembly back in 2014 and it was not challenged by anyone at any forum.

+Child Marriage Restraint Act, 2025

+In May 2025, Pakistan passed the Child Marriage Restraint Act, 2025, setting the minimum legal age of marriage at 18 for both males and females in Islamabad.
+The law prohibits Nikah registrars from conducting marriages involving anyone under 18.
+Violators can face up to one year in prison and a fine of PKR 100,000.
+Additionally, any adult male marrying an underage girl may face up to three years of rigorous imprisonment.
+The act was signed into law by President Asif Ali Zardari and introduced by PPP lawmakers Sharmila Faruqui and Senator Sherry Rehman.